Armd04/SpecLoRA/README.md

 Large language models are slow because they generate one token at a time.
 Speculative decoding speeds this up by having a small "draft" model quickly guess the next few tokens, then checking them all at once with the large "target" model.
 When the draft guesses correctly, you get multiple tokens for the price of one verification.

 The problem?
-Draft models often disagree with target models, killing the speedup.
+Draft models often disagree with target models, requiring rejection and resampling, which kills the speedup.

 The solution: **Learn from disagreements.** When the draft model gets it wrong, we collect those cases and fine-tune it using LoRA (Low-Rank Adaptation).
 Over time, the draft model gets better at predicting what the target would say, acceptance rates go up, and everything gets faster.